bperin/ai-study/README.md

 This project uses Google Gemini to help students review material.
 It breaks down PDFs into key concepts and generates multiple-choice questions for self-testing.

+**Important Note**: Currently, only text-based PDFs are supported for processing.
+PDFs consisting solely of images will not be processed correctly.
+Implementing support for image-based PDFs would require integration with an image analysis model.

+**Future Enhancements**: The next steps for this project involve generating embeddings for advanced search capabilities and building a true knowledge graph for more sophisticated concept relationships and personalized learning paths.

 The backend uses multiple AI agents to process the content:

 1.  **Analyzer**: Reads the PDF to find main topics.